!—- ShareThis BEGIN -—> <!—- ShareThis END -—>

 What other hikes or trails are around Moraine Lake?

 Why is the road always CLOSED?
 Moraine Lake is one if not thee most popular destination in the National Park.
 Demand to see this lake far exceeds capacity and 1000's are turned away every year.
-If you want to see Moraine Lake you will need to take a shuttle (see below) or take a taxi.
+If you want to see Moraine Lake you will need to take a shuttle (see below).

 Is there fish in the lake?
 Can I fish for them?
 Yes and yes.
 You can fish in the lake but you will need a special Nation Parks Fishing Pass.